8base/building-rest-apis-on-8base/READme.md

 }
 ```

 Now, what if you want to specify data?
 Like, when you want to test an update?
 The exact sample principle applies.
 We add a `data` key to our mock with the data we expect to be sent to our endpoint.
-Try it yourself be adding the following JSON in the `src/webhooks/editUser/mocks/request.json` file.
+Try it yourself by adding the following JSON in the `src/webhooks/editUser/mocks/request.json` file.

 ```json
 {